Roman-Simone/Network_slice/README.md

 # Run the demo

-Firstly install the virtual machine, follow the instruction available at this [link](https://www.granelli-lab.org/researches/relevant-projects/comnetsemu-labs).
+Firstly, install the virtual machine, follow the instruction available at this [link](https://www.granelli-lab.org/researches/relevant-projects/comnetsemu-labs).

 To run this demo, follow these steps: